renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-objects.md

 print(data.title)  # Outputs: "Hello, World!" because "title" key is in the data dictionary
 ```

 The `Data` object is also convenient for visualization of outputs, since the output preview has visual elements to inspect data as a table and its cells as pop ups for basic types.
-The idea is to create a unified way to work and visualize complex information in Langflow.
+The idea is to create a unified way to work and visualize complex information in Aiexec.

 To receive `Data` objects in a component input, use the `DataInput` input type.